kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/error-handling.md

 - **Local mode:** The Indexer thread dies.
 Documents accumulate on the indexing queue but are never consumed.
 The Publisher's `waitForCompletion()` will eventually time out because pending documents never reach a terminal state.
 The run fails.

-- **Kafka-distributed mode:** The Indexer process dies.
+- **Distributed mode:** The Indexer process dies.
 Kafka's consumer group protocol reassigns its partitions to another available Indexer instance.
 Unacknowledged documents (those in the batch that was being processed) are redelivered to the new Indexer.
 Since search engine upserts are idempotent, re-indexing an already-indexed document produces the same result.

 **Severity:** In local mode, fatal to the run.
 In distributed mode, recoverable.